Sessions via FaceTime, Zoom or Skype

 Potential Issues and Cautions

-- When possible, I recommend some combination of Skype with in-person sessions.
+- When possible, I recommend some combination of teleconferencing with in-person sessions.
 For instance, people living within driving distance might schedule a longer office visit once per month, while people living at greater distances might travel for an intensive series of sessions (2 or more hours per day for at least 2 days) once or twice per year.

 - It’s important to ensure that you have a confidential setting for your sessions.